ChibiCritters/empiria-card-game/_posts/question/2015-01-03-how-free-is-free.markdown

 - question
 ---

-## How free is free?

-This game is free to play.
+Empiria is free to play.
+Yup, completely free.

+The only cost to you is the cost of ink, paper, decks, and a little bit of time to get set up.

 All you need to do is download the assets, print them out, and get a couple of 52 card decks.